jundalisay/sp/content/en/research/aristotle/physics/book-4/chapter-11.md

 movement is not.
 Thus what is called ‘now’ in one sense is always the same; in another it is not the same: for this is true also of what is carried.

-Clearly, too, if there were no time, there would be no ‘now’, and vice versa. just as the moving body and its locomotion involve each other mutually, so too do the number of the moving body and the number of its locomotion.
+If there were no time, there would be no ‘now’, and vice versa.

+The moving body and its locomotion involve each other mutually.

+So too do the number of the moving body and the number of its locomotion.
 For the number of the locomotion is time, while the ‘now’ corresponds to the moving body, and is like the unit of number.

 Time, then, also is both made continuous by the ‘now’ and divided at it.
 For here too there is a correspondence with the locomotion and the moving body.

 For the motion or locomotion is made one by the thing which is moved, because it is one-not because it is one in its own nature (for there might be pauses in the movement of such a thing)-but because it is one in definition: for this determines the movement as ‘before’ and ‘after’.
 Here, too there is a correspondence with the point; for the point also both connects and terminates the length-it is the beginning of one and the end of another.

 But when you take it in this way, using the one point as two, a pause is necessary, if the same point is to be the beginning and the end.
 The ‘now’ on the other hand, since the body carried is moving, is always different.

 Hence time is not number in the sense in which there is ‘number’ of the same point because it is beginning and end, but rather as the extremities of a line form a number, and not as the parts of the line do so, both for the reason given (for we can use the middle point as two, so that on that analogy time might stand still), and further because obviously the ‘now’ is no part of time nor the section any part of the movement, any more than the points are parts of the line-for it is two lines that are parts of one line.

 In so far then as the ‘now’ is a boundary, it is not time, but an attribute of it; in so far as it numbers, it is number; for boundaries belong only to that which they bound, but number (e.g. ten) is the number of these horses, and belongs also elsewhere.

 Time is ‘number of movement in respect of the before and after’, and is continuous since it is an attribute of what is continuous.